bbc/psammead/README.md

   ]
 }
 ```

-`"ssr": true`  ensures that when you have server-side rendering, that there won't be a checksum mismatch between the StyledComponent class on the server render and client render.
+`"ssr": true`  ensures that when you have server-side rendering, there won't be a checksum mismatch between the StyledComponent class on the server render and client render.

-`"filename": false` This is to shorten the class names.
+`"filename": false` This is to prevent the filename from appearing in the generated class name, which would generally be a duplication of the component name.

 [See documentation on the Styled Components site](https://www.styled-components.com/docs/tooling#babel-plugin)